OWASP/www-project-application-security-verification-standard/index.md

 The OWASP Application Security Verification Standard (ASVS) Project provides a basis for testing web application technical security controls and also provides developers with a list of requirements for secure development.

+## Support the ASVS

+For more details on how to financially support the ASVS, see our [Supporters Page](https://appsecg.host/fundasvs).

+## More Details on the ASVS

 The primary aim of the **OWASP Application Security Verification Standard (ASVS) Project** is to normalize the range in the coverage and level of rigor available in the market when it comes to performing Web application security verification using a commercially-workable open standard.
 The standard provides a basis for testing application technical security controls, as well as any technical security controls in the environment, that are relied on to protect against vulnerabilities such as Cross-Site Scripting (XSS) and SQL injection.
 This standard can be used to establish a level of confidence in the security of Web applications.
 The requirements were developed with the following objectives in mind:

 * **Use as a metric** - Provide application developers and application owners with a yardstick with which to assess the degree of trust that can be placed in their Web applications,